-H+E, one of the leading providers of industrial process and wastewater treatment on the international market, has been awarded a contract for a complete wastewater treatment for a sugar producer in Croatia.
+H+E, one of the leading international providers of industrial process and wastewater treatment recently supplied a complete wastewater treatment for a sugar producer in Croatia.

-Having designed and built more than 40 treatment systems for sugar production worldwide, including plants in Lithuania, Egypt and Chile, H+E has a huge amount of experience with the rather unusual requirements of this type of wastewater.
+H+E therefore has a huge amount of experience with the rather unusual requirements of this type of wastewater.

 The sugar industry uses flume water circuits for the cleaning of the delivered sugar beet.
-Many companies use the so-called alkaline mode of operation.
-This involves adding lime to the water, which reduces odour pollution, improves the settleability of the washed-off soil and reduces corrosion in the pipelines, thereby also minimising maintenance costs.
+Many companies add lime to the water, the so-called “alkaline” mode of operation.
+This reduces odour pollution, improves the settleability of the washed-off soil and reduces corrosion in the pipelines, thereby also minimising maintenance costs.

 But using lime also results in wastewaters with high calcium content and a strong tendency to precipitate lime-containing solids.
-These precipitates lead to extensive operational problems in anaerobic wastewater treatment and to clogging of the membrane aerators in aerobic wastewater treatment, thus considerably reducing the capacity of the treatment plant.
+These precipitates lead to extensive operational problems in anaerobic wastewater treatment.
+They also clog the membrane aerators in aerobic wastewater treatment.
+This considerably reduces the capacity of the treatment plant.

 In Croatia, industrial companies have faced stricter quality requirements in recent years following accession to the EU.
 Due to this, the client decided to invest in a new treatment plant including anaerobic and an aerobic stages.
-We arranged a visit to a nearby reference plant, which helped to convinced the customer of our experience and expertise.
+Before the final decision was made, we arranged a visit to a nearby reference plant.
+This helped to convince the customer of our experience and expertise.

 This project has recently been the subject of an article published in the International Sugar Journal.
 You can download that article here.